SublimeText-Markdown/MarkdownEditing/docs/troubleshooting.md

 !!! warning
     Error loading syntax file "Packages/Markdown/Markdown.sublime-syntax": Unable to open Packages/Markdown/Markdown.sublime-syntax

-MarkdownEditing does its best to reassign syntax of open files after installation.
+MarkdownEditing does its best to reassign syntax of open files after installation or during upgrade.

 However open markdown files at install time may cause this issue.
 You have to **manually change their syntax to your newly installed Markdown syntax** then.